 Identity thieves who want to steal more than one identity at a time are now looking to databases.
 How can you guard against database theft?
 Make sure that the people who keep records on you are being responsible about protecting and encrypting your files.

-Please use our Encrypted Secure Form when sending account/personal information electronically to the credit union.
+Please use the secure messaging system through Online Banking when sending account/personal information electronically to the credit union.
 Email is inherently insecure and unless encrypted, there is a chance it could be intercepted or monitored by hackers.

 Do not reply to or click on a web link in an email that asks for any personal information unless you have initiated contact with the merchant.
 Be especially cautious about "urgent" emails warning you that your account will be closed unless you confirm your sensitive information.
 The government and many financial institutions have a policy of not soliciting a consumer's sensitive information through e-mail.
 Instead, telephone the company cited in the e-mail using an authenticated number or other form of communication that you are sure is genuine.